TICS Side-by-Side View

-Counterparty risk is generally considered to be the most important risk of a structured product for investors to consider.
+Counterparty risk is generally considered to be the most fundamental risk of a structured product for investors to consider.

-The Tempo Issuer & Counterparty Scorecards (‘TICS’) break new ground, having been designed by Tempo to support professional advisers who need to understand more about the strength of the counterparty banks behind structured products.
+The Tempo Issuer and Counterparty Scorecards (‘TICS’) have been designed by Tempo to support professional advisers who need to understand more about the financial strength of the counterparty banks behind structured products

 We are delighted that Tempo has agreed to offer access to part of TICS for investors through Best Price.

-Investors can access the 'TICS Side-by-Side View' and a selection of 'TICS Reports', which together offer a level of information that has not been readily or easily accessible by investors, before now.
+Investors can access the 'TICS: Side-by-Side View' and a selection of 'TICS: Reports', which together offer a level of information that is not readily or easily accessible by investors anywhere else.

 BNP Paribas is a leading French bank.
 It operates across three core business areas: retail banking, corporate and and institutional banking, and investment solutions.